jacobalberty/unifi-docker/README.md

 ## Description

-This is a containerized version of [Ubiqiti Network](https://www.ubnt.com/)'s Unifi Controller.
+This is a containerized version of [Ubiquiti Network](https://www.ubnt.com/)'s Unifi Controller.

 The following options may be of use:

 - Set the timezone with `TZ`
 - Bind mount the `data` and `log` volumes

-It is suggested that you include --init to handle process reaping Example to test with
+It is suggested that you include `--init` to your `docker run` command line to handle process reaping.

+Example to test with:

 ```bash
 mkdir -p ~/unifi/data ~/unifi/log
 docker run --rm --init -p 8080:8080 -p 8443:8443 -p 3478:3478/udp -e TZ='Africa/Johannesburg' -v ~/unifi:/unifi --name unifi jacobalberty/unifi:stable
 ```

-**Note** you must omit `-v ~/unifi:/unifi` on windows, but you can use a local volume e.g. `-v unifi:/unifi` (omit the leading ~/) to persist the data on a local volume.
+**Note** you must omit `-v ~/unifi:/unifi` on Windows, but you can use a local volume e.g. `-v unifi:/unifi` (omit the leading `~/`) to persist the data on a local volume.

 ## Running with separate mongo container